 An upper cervical chiropractor realized that the position of the atlas could lead to problems with the eustachian tubes if it becomes misaligned.
 Since these tubes carry excess fluid away from the ears, the resulting problems could cause excess fluid in the ears and eventually the symptoms of Meniere’s disease.
 What did his case studies reveal?

 - The first study involved 139 patients who had both Meniere’s disease and an upper cervical misalignment.
-Many of the patients had suffered injuries 10-15 years in the past for which they had clearly suffered whiplash but were never diagnosed.
+Many of the patients suffered injuries 10-15 years in the past for which they had whiplash but left undiagnosed.
 In the end, all but three of the patients saw astounding results, and those three patients had all dropped out of the study 6 weeks in.

-- In the second study, the practitioner attempted to repeat the results but with a larger group of people over a longer period of time.
-In this study, 97% of the patients saw an average improvement of 90% in their vertigo and other symptoms.
+- Meanwhile, in the second study, the practitioner attempted to repeat the results but with a larger group of people over a longer period of time.
+As a result, 97% of the patients saw an average improvement of 90% in their vertigo and other symptoms.

-Could you find similar benefits by having an atlas misalignment corrected by an upper cervical chiropractor?
-The key factor for the patients in these studies is that they were all suffering from such a misalignment and had it gently corrected, so let’s discuss this natural form of care even further.
+Could you find similar benefits by the correction of atlas misalignment by an upper cervical chiropractor?
+The key factor for the patients in these studies is that they were all suffering from such misalignment and had it gently corrected, so let’s discuss this natural form of care even further.

 What Is Upper Cervical Specific Chiropractic Care?

 Upper cervical specific chiropractic involves precise measurements of the top two bones in the neck.
-These bones affect everything from central nervous system function to ear function if they are not positioned properly.
+These bones affect everything from central nervous system function to ear function if they are out of proper position.
 As a result, a subluxation can cause vertigo and the other symptoms of Meniere’s disease.
 How are these misalignments corrected?